Royal Group Technologies

 Royal Group Technologies is a large Canadian building supplies maker and plastics company.
-Based in Woodbridge, Ontario, it also has operations in much of Latin America and in Poland and China.
+Based in Vaughan, Ontario, it also has operations in much of Latin America and in Poland and China.
 In the 2000s, it was plagued by scandals and financial losses.

 History

 The company was founded as Royal Plastics Group in 1970 by Vittorio "Vic" De Zen.
 It quickly rose to become one of Canada's largest plastic makers, specializing in PVC pipe, window profiles, and other plastics products.
 It had its own chemical plant in Bradford, Ontario, and a large PVC recycling facility.
 The company developed the Royal Building System, a construction technique using PVC frames filled with concrete, that allows very sturdy structures to be constructed in only a few days.
 It also moved into other areas, such as lawn furniture.
 It also moved into metals with its Baron Metal subsidiary.

 The company went public in 1994, and the stock rapidly increased and three years later De Zen's own holdings were worth $600 million.
 Because of generous stock options some 200 other employees became millionaires as well.
 In 1997, the company was renamed Royal Group Technologies as sale grew to $2 billion per year.

 In 2003, investors began to complain about the company, which was seeing falling earnings.
 De Zen retained over 80% of the votes at shareholders meeting, and continued to pay himself a multimillion-dollar bonus.
 The stock price collapsed from over $30 to under $7 in little over a year.
 Losing money, it placed its money losing window coverings division under new management.
 In November 2003 De Zen resigned as CEO, being replaced by Douglas Dunsmuir.
 He remained chairman, and through his stock holdings control of the company.
 The stock recovered somewhat, increasing in value by over 70% over the next months.